Porsche Taycan: Lease deals now available on all-electric sports car

-Well it’s finally here, and up close and personal it actually resembles those original concepts quite significantly.
+Having initially been revealed at the Frankfurt Motor Show in 2019, up close and personal it actually resembles those original concepts quite significantly.
 It’s obviously been designed to stand out from the rest of the range, with it being the brand’s first EV.

 However, there are notable Porsche design cues.
 The rear windows resemble the iconic lines of the 911, as does the sloping roof.
 The wraparound tail lights and four-point LED headlights are reminiscent of the rest of Porsche’s line-up too.